 How To Apply

-- Ensure all tenant qualifications are met.
+- Ensure all resident or potential low-income resident qualifications are met.

 - This program allows both corporate and private investors to receive a fair return on their investment in affordable housing.
 The program design allows individuals, as well as limited partnerships who own rental housing for low-income families, to utilize the credit.